 If you have two to three of the criteria, you have a mild form of compulsive pornography use; four to five points is a moderate dependency and six or more of the criteria is considered as a severe form of problematic pornography use.

-If your child struggles with pornography use, please buy my book, Break Free of Chains: How to Assist Your Child in Overcoming Pornography Addiction and Live the Good Life.
-It is a guide on how to address and assist your child in overcoming problematic use of pornography.
+If your child struggles with pornography use, my first book, Break Free of Chains: How to Help Your Child Recover from Pornography Addiction is available for purchase.
+It is a how-to guide to address and assist your child in overcoming their problematic use of pornography.
+Click here to purchase the book.

 Conclusively, pornography addiction is the state where a person compulsively uses pornography and his or her use is detrimental to his or her psychological, social, and physiological wellbeing; pornography addiction is when a person habitually uses pornography and loses interest in other activities because of his or her preoccupation with consuming pornography.